Kingxukai/linux/Documentation/driver-api/soundwire/locking.rst

 ============

 SoundWire message transfer lock.
 This mutex is part of Bus data structure (sdw_bus).
-This lock is used to serialize the message transfers (read/write) within a SoundWire Bus instance.
+This lock is used to serialize the woke message transfers (read/write) within a SoundWire Bus instance.

 Below examples show how locks are acquired.